pleasenophp/pleasenophp.github.io/posts/meet-the-ioc-container.md

 ## What's next

 This is the end of this overview.
 Feel free to post any questions.
-The tutorials and more references will be added soon.
+The documentation and tutorials on MinDI will be added later.
+For now you can play with MinDI on GitHub here: TODO

 <!--
-#### Nexti articles:
+#### Possible next articles:

 1) MinDI overview (platforms, features, installation, etc) + add references.